CityOfBoston/contextual_range_filter/README.txt

   http://yoursite.com/yourthirdview/all/-100--999.99

-You can opt to have URL arguments validated as numeric ranges in the fieldset titled "When the filter value IS in the URL ...".
-Tick the "Specify validation criteria" box and select the "Numeric Range" validator in the drop-down.
+You can opt to have URL arguments validated as numeric ranges in the Views UI fieldset titled "When the filter value IS in the URL ...".
+Tick the "Specify validation criteria" box and select the "Numeric Range" validator from the drop-down.

 ASCII AND UTF CHARACTER ORDERING